TumblrX/Frontend/commitmessage.md

 👌Done

--   add event handlers to Form
+-  handle issues on the handler

--  connect with the json server with form data
+- handle issues on sending the data

 ✔️To-do